 Janid earned his Bachelor of Science in biochemistry at the University of East Anglia U.K, and his doctorate studying the energy coupling mechanism of DNA gyrase in the lab of Anthony Maxwell at the University of Leicester, U.K. His postdoctoral research focused on the unwinding mechanism of UvrD helicase, utilizing pre-steady state enzyme kinetics, at Washington University School of Medicine, and was completed in the department of biochemistry and molecular biophysics in the lab of Tim Lohman.

 VP, Human Resources

 Tania Philipp is VP, Human Resources at Tango Therapeutics, and has led human resources management teams at life sciences companies for over 15 years.
 Prior to joining Tango, she served as the executive director, global human resources for Bavarian Nordic, where she was responsible for global HR for over 400 employees worldwide.
 Specifically, Tania oversaw talent acquisition, leadership development, organizational design, and global total compensation and benefits programs.
 Prior to Bavarian Nordic, Tania served as director, human resources for Mendel Biotechnology, an agricultural biotechnology company acquired by Koch Industries, and held various senior human resources positions at Sunesis Pharmaceuticals, Pearl Therapeutics (acquired by AstraZeneca) and Protein Design Labs.
 Tania received her M.A. in behavioral psychology from the University of the Pacific.

 John Maxwell, PhD

 VP, Medicinal Chemistry

-John completed his Ph.D. in Chemistry from Johns Hopkins University and obtained a B.S. in Chemistry from St. Joseph’s University.
+John received his doctorate in chemistry from Johns Hopkins University and obtained a Bachelor of Science. in chemistry from St. Joseph’s University.